 Complete details regarding the application process are distributed via email to all alumnae and collegiate chapters; this information should be shared with all collegiate and alumnae chapter members.

-Unless otherwise stated, the online application for Foundation scholarships opens January 1 and closes March 15.
-Applications are due March 15 by Midnight EST and must be submitted using the online Scholarship Application.
+Unless otherwise stated, the online application for Foundation scholarships opens December 1 and closes February 15.
+Applications are due February 15 by Midnight EST.

 FOR COLLEGIATE APPLICANTS: One of the recommendations must come from a chapter advisor, the collegiate province officer (CPO) or the collegiate district director (CDD).
 Other recommendation sources may be a corporation board member, chapter president, Panhellenic advisor, employer, professor/mentor.